mwilliams9971/So-you-want-to-be-a-SOC-Analyst-2.0/README.md

 ## Overview

 After reading the blog series *"So You Want to Be a SOC Analyst"*, I decided to try out the **Cloud SOC 2.0 Lab** to get hands-on experience and see if I would enjoy working in security operations.
 This lab focused on building a cloud-based SOC environment, simulating real-world scenarios, and practicing threat detection and response using tools like Azure Sentinel and LimaCharlie.
-It was a great way to explore SOC workflows, experiment with adversarial simulations, and learn more about the role of a SOC analyst.

 ---